wandertosee/dsmc/Readme.md

 	-n is the name of the model and controller.
 	-f is a list of comma separated fields
-	-c is a list of comma separated collections (one to many) -m is a list of comma separated models (one to onew)
+	-c is a list of comma separated collections (one to many) -m is a list of comma separated models (one to one)

 ### Examples